Updated – January 2022!

 Accessible via a number of causeways skirted by water, the island is an archaeological gold mine.

-Be sure to make the most of your included visit to the Kildonan Museum.
+Enjoy a visit to the Kildonan Museum.
 Here you will be able to learn more about the islands long past dating back to the Bronze Age, some 5000 years thanks to the museum’s insightful collection of archaeological exhibits.

 Also on-site, take the time to admire a great recreation of a traditional crofter’s house mirroring homes once found across the island and carrying out a crucial role in island life.